-The Circus Project’s award-winning outreach program strives to provide support for people who face financial, cultural, or other barriers to arts participation.
+The Circus Project’s award-winning outreach program strives to provide support for people who face barriers to arts participation.
 We offer multiple approaches to address the diverse spectrum of needs and abilities and provide opportunities for continued engagement and advancement within our recreational and pre-professional programs.

 Previous partners include: